 In connection with the value attributed to exported electricity, net metering ("NEM") has traditionally been the main policy mechanism to measure and value exported electricity sent back to the grid in the markets within which we do business.
-That value has always varied depending on the retail price of power in a certain market, substantial differences in rate design per market, and NEM market specific differences, including detail around how to carry over NEM credits, whether or not to cap the amount of net metered solar in a specific market, or how a market values the exported electricity.
+That value has always varied depending on the retail price of power in a certain market, substantial differences in rate design per market, and NEM market specific differences, including detail around how to carry over NEM credits, whether or not to cap the amount of net metered solar in a specific market, or how a specific market values the exported electricity.
 A substantial majority of the markets in which we operate have implemented NEM policies, allowing end customers to receive credits for the electricity not consumed on site and exported to the grid.

 Some states, including our largest market of California, have moved away from the traditional retail NEM credit structure of paying the full retail rate for exported electricity, and instead, such states have chosen to value excess generation by customers' solar systems in different ways.
 In 2016, the Arizona Corporation Commission ("ACC") replaced retail NEM with a declining fixed export rate.
 In 2017, Nevada implemented a reduced credit step down to NEM credits over time.
-Hawaii, a state with extremely high distributed solar penetration, effectively ended NEM in 2016 and has since become a solar plus battery market, with programs that utilize additional values from aggregated distributed resources, including rooftop solar paired with batteries, to support grid needs.
+Hawaii ended retail NEM in 2016 and has since developed programs that utilize values from rooftop solar paired with batteries to support grid needs.
+At the end of 2024, Illinois transitioned from traditional retail NEM to a Smart Solar Billing tariff, which includes an upfront distribution system payment paired with a time-varying export rate that can be responded to by utilizing solar paired with batteries.
 Many states across the United States have traditionally set limits on the amount of rooftop solar that can be exported for retail credit and there is a long legislative and regulatory history of those limitations being extended in various states, including California, New Jersey, Illinois, North Carolina, and South Carolina.

 Our ability to sell our solar service offerings may be adversely impacted by the failure to extend existing limits or "caps" to retail NEM or the elimination of other existing policies that value exported electricity to the grid.
-On April 26, 2022, Florida Governor DeSantis vetoed legislation that would have established a threshold date and percentage trigger when retail NEM could have faced declines in the immediate export rate in Florida.
-New Jersey currently has no NEM cap but reached a threshold that triggers regulatory review of its NEM policy, which will proceed over the next two years.
-Recently, the Fiscal Oversight and Management Board of Puerto Rico requested a revision or reversal of Puerto Rico's Act 10, which unanimously extended NEM through 2031.
+In 2022, Florida Governor DeSantis vetoed legislation that would have established a threshold date and percentage trigger when retail NEM could have faced declines in the immediate export rate in Florida.
+New Jersey currently has no NEM cap but reached a threshold that triggers regulatory review of its NEM policy, which will proceed over the next few years.
+In 2024, the Fiscal Oversight and Management Board of Puerto Rico filed a lawsuit that would require the Puerto Rico Energy Board to review and determine the future of NEM, which could revise or reverse Puerto Rico's Act 10, which had unanimously extended NEM through 2031.
+The lawsuit is still ongoing.